 Two weeks after winter registration begins, students registered in Music 349 or Music 249 may schedule recitals.

 |For Spring Term|

 There is no priority signup.
-Once you have registered for the class, you may visit the Scheduling Office with the appropriate forms in hand.
+Once you have registered for the class, you may visit HFAC Scheduling with the appropriate forms in hand.

-Schedule a dress rehearsal in the hall in which you will perform:
+Schedule a rehearsal in the hall in which you will perform:

-- Students may schedule a single one-hour rehearsal in the performance hall prior to their recital.
-They may also schedule up to two hours of rehearsal in E-250, E-400, or E-432.
+- Students may schedule a single one-hour rehearsal in the performance hall.
+They may also schedule up to two hours of rehearsal in E-250, E-400, or E-432, depending upon availability.
 Email Marilyn Parks with complete information to schedule.